 Enhancing Reflective Parenting in Home Visiting: Lessons Learned from Minding the Baby®

-The Minding the Baby® (MTB) National Office offers a three-day Training Institute annually on the Yale University Campus.
+Minding the Baby® (MTB) National Office faculty and staff offer an annual three-day Introductory Training Institute on the Yale University Campus.
 The 2018 training will be held July 17th through the 19th at the Yale Child Study Center.
 Registration typically opens in March and seats are limited.

 This training is focused on the clinical strategies and approaches applied within the innovative MTB clinical practice.
 MTB National Office faculty and staff provide an introduction to the basic constructs and techniques of the MTB reflective parenting model.
 The Institute can serve as a stand-alone training, lead to a full-scale replication of MTB, or provide the basis for ongoing consultation and supervision to organizations with similar reflective parenting programs.